OCOCA Information for Providers

 • Within thirty calendar days following notification of the patient's death from use of a prescribed medication, or any other cause, the attending provider shall submit any follow-up information to the documentation required to the department of health.

-What Are the Responsibilities of the Consulting Physician?
+What Are the Responsibilities of the Consulting Provider?

 • Examine the patient and his or her relevant medical records

-• Confirm in writing and submit to the attending physician, the diagnosis and terminal prognosis of the patient and;
+• Confirm in writing and submit to the attending provider, the diagnosis and terminal prognosis of the patient and;

 • Verify that the individual has capacity to make medical decisions; is acting voluntarily; and, is making an informed decision